 The lower processing costs make Bitcoin an attractive proposition to online businesses like betting and casino sites, and the number of Bitcoin-only casino sites is growing.
 Deposits and withdrawals cost nothing, giving them more funds for promotions and bonuses and enabling them to potentially offer more generous payouts.
 Depositing and withdrawing at a casino site using Bitcoin is simple and not dissimilar to using an e-Wallet service like PayPal or Skrill – all they need is the wallet information and the amount you want to transfer.

-Most regular users have a Bitcoin exchange account where you can buy and sell currency.
 There are a number of Bitcoin exchanges operating in the UK as well as some abroad that are available to UK customers.
+These allow you to buy bitcoin.
 The other option is a peer-to-peer service where individuals trade Bitcoin with each other, and there are also several of these in the UK.
-Another alternative is a Bitcoin ATM, which allows you to insert cash into or take cash out of your digital wallet.
-Again, a number of these have appeared in the country in the last few years, mostly in London.

 Because Bitcoin is decentralised and can be anonymous, there are concerns about its potential use for criminal activities.
 It is still in its infancy and is not recognised as legal currency in most countries.
-As a result there is no standard international regulation around Bitcoin.
-A handful of countries have gone as far as banning Bitcoin, while others have issued warnings about its risks.
-However, those involved in Bitcoin argue that it is inherently secure because of the anonymous, peer-to-peer nature of the transactions.
-Personal and credit card details are not involved, and you’re not trusting anyone else to handle your money.
+As a result, there is no standard international regulation around Bitcoin.

-Bitcoin casino sites in the UK still have to be licensed by the UK Gambling Commission, and they should also carry out regular independent tests to confirm that their random number generators are fair.
-If your Bitcoin casino site is not registered in the UK then check whether it is licensed by another authority.
+Bitcoin casino and betting sites in the UK still have to be licensed by the UK Gambling Commission, and they should also carry out regular independent tests to confirm that their random number generators are fair.